 It is a pleasure to see the focus that brings that capability to bear on complex problems and issues that affected people around the world every day.
 We helped people get from one place to another, safely, on time, and with awareness of what was happening.
 We served the world to help realize their dreams of travel in the sky.
 We had to be curious, to question everything and try to understand why we did what we did, and what the people of the world needed.
 We failed often, sometimes a bet was too premature, not understood well enough, or not brought to market well, but this community not operating from fear of failure remembered these experiences and often used them as learnings.
-We did not always do the right thing, we did not - but we felt obligated to try, and the do better next time.
+We did not always do the right thing, we did not - but we felt obligated to try, and then do better next time.
 We took to heart our responsibility to be a conscionable member of our industry, and of our community.
 We did not wait for laws or regulation to tell us what to do, we tried to do the right thing every time and help establish precedent that made our industry better, not just for us, but for all.
 In the end, this made our actions greater than the sum of their parts as well.

-I joined FlightStats an aviation data company in 2014, and in a short ~4 years I supported and observed a company of passionate, creative and deviously smart people build great things, overcome adversity, and truly dream big.
+I joined FlightStats which was an aviation data company in 2014, and in a short ~4 years I supported and observed a company of passionate, creative and deviously smart people build great things, overcome adversity, and truly dream big.
 I have a deep respect for this company, it's people.
 In a major move the company dreamed bigger still and wanted to make even larger impacts in the market it couldn't realize on it's own, it needed partnerships, investment, and more.
 FlightStats was acquired by another company that shared a dream of something bigger, something that had never been done before in the industry of aviation, FlightGlobal purchased FlightStats to bring together for the first time the most broad collection of aviation data within one company to deliver even more powerful products to the world.
 I know they will do well, the passion is well alive, and I wish them all the best.

 Fitting into a culture can be complex, hard, and unclear.
 For me, fitting in at FlightStats was easy, it aligned with my fire, my ambitions, and my ethos well.
 I was born in Wichita, KS in 1989.
 It was a time and place before modern technology was in full stride, but it was like being on the rocket pad as the countdown clock was in it's final seconds as technology started to massively change the world.
 Mesmerized by technology I had found my trade from the outset, my brain understood computers, understood the inherent logic, and I've been called a savant for it which I agree with, not for ego, but for definition.

 While that is all good and well - it took much more to create the drive to exercise this trade, this passion.
 I owe more than this post can go into to my parents, both teachers, having hard earned everything in their lives, and passionately trying to help their communities be better.
-Kansas is a place of contradictions, of proud and hardy people, and it was hard to miss this detail.
+Kansas is a place of contradictions, of humble, proud and hardy people, and it was hard to miss this detail.
 In a place so flat, so bare, everything you needed and wanted had to be erected on the great plains, extracted from the earth and earned at great effort by communities of people.
 There is no survival in the plains alone.
 We were often called the heart of the country, and the reason why is that we were the bedrock to support others and help make dreams come true.
 I wanted to learn what this meant, and after years of reading into the history of the state, and the peoples of the midwest, I thought this poem I discovered in a history book described it best, this ethos and unspoken code of Kansas and the hard working people when we are at our best.